Credit Information in Earnings Calls: Data

 \section{Data}

 We follow Ericsson, Jacobs, and Oviedo (2009) in using five-year CDS, rather than corporate bond, data in our analysis.
 Corporate bonds issued by the same company will often have idiosyncratic features -- like change of control puts, different call schedules, or different levels of seniority -- making comparisons across bonds difficult.
 Many corporate bonds are very illiquid, and the implicit assumption made in the literature that trading is possible at or near reported trade prices is frequently unwarranted. \footnote{The Trade Reporting and Compliance Engine (TRACE), run by FINRA, reflects all transactions in U.S. corporate bonds.
 However, many of these transactions, especially those involving retail investors, often happen far away from the prevailing institutional prices.
 For example, a retail investor buying from a dealer will pay the dealer's offer price, which tends to embed a large transaction cost especially for small trades (Edwards, Harris, and Piwowar 2007).
 The implicit assumption made in much of the literature that a trading strategy can sell bonds at or near this transacted price overstates the actual profitability from trading corporate bonds.
 First, non-dealers cannot sell at dealer's offer prices -- they can only buy there.
 Second, the available liquidity at many observed prices, even for a trading strategy willing to buy at this price, is likely minimal as a large fraction of all corporate bonds experience little secondary market trading.
-Finally, short selling corporate bonds is often not possible because of lack of borrow. } CDS contracts are much less sensitive to the idiosyncrasies of particular bonds because of their cheapest-to-deliver feature: the CDS (or protection) buyer has the right to deliver any of a class of bonds -- presumably the cheapest -- to the CDS seller in the case of a triggering event and be paid the bond's full face value.
-CDS prices, which we obtain from IHS Markit, are composites of end-of-day bid-offer quotes submitted by dealers, and are thus more reflective of the then-prevailing market conditions than bond trade prices, especially when the latter come from small trades.
-While CDS contracts also have differing liquidities, the variation is less pronounced than for bonds, and typically dealers are willing to trade at least several million dollars notional at the stated bid-offer prices.
-Indeed, Oehmke and Zawadowski (2017) argue that speculative credit trading concentrates in CDS markets exactly because their standardization makes CDS contracts more liquid than the underlying corporate bonds.
-Panel B of Figure~\ref{f:summ-stats} shows the number of CDS contracts in our sample over time. \footnote{Rarely CDS contracts leave our sample due to either default or M\&A activity.
+Finally, short selling corporate bonds is often not possible because of lack of borrow. } CDS contracts are less sensitive to the idiosyncrasies of particular bonds because of their cheapest-to-deliver feature: the CDS (or protection) buyer has the right to deliver any of a class of bonds -- presumably the cheapest -- to the CDS seller in the case of a default event and be paid the bond's full face value.
+CDS prices, which we obtain from IHS Markit, are composites of end-of-day bid-offer quotes submitted by dealers, and are more reflective of market conditions than bond trade prices, especially when the latter come from small trades.
+Oehmke and Zawadowski (2017) argue that speculative credit trading concentrates in CDS markets exactly because their standardization makes CDS contracts more liquid than the underlying corporate bonds. \footnote{While CDS contracts have differing liquidity levels, the variation is less pronounced than for bonds, and dealers are willing to trade at least several million dollars notional at the stated bid-offer prices.} Panel B of Figure~\ref{f:summ-stats} shows the number of CDS contracts in our sample over time. \footnote{Rarely CDS contracts leave our sample due to either default or M\&A activity.
 Section \ref{s:cds-exit} of the Online Appendix argues that our CDS sample is nevertheless free of survivorship bias as CDS contracts anticipate future credit-relevant events {\it prior} to the underlying firms exiting the sample.} We use five-year CDS levels because, as Ericsson, Jacobs, and Oviedo (2009) show, these represent the bulk of outstanding CDS contracts.